jonlb/UI-4-Moo/README.md

-jx4
+UI-4-Moo
 ===

-A testing ground for the next version of JxLib - built on Moo2, Less, Handlebars, has and others
+A UI library built on Moo2 (and possibly Less, Handlebars, has and others)